 Ontario Railway Stations

-The former CPR station, built in 1887, replaced an earlier building put up by the Brockville and Ottawa Railway (later CPR) in 1863.
+The former CPR station, constructed in 1887, replaced an earlier building built by the Brockville and Ottawa Railway (later CPR) in 1863.
 The station was used until 1966.
 It is now home to the Smith's Falls Community Theatre.
 Smith's Falls was an important divisional point on the CPR.
 The railway continues to maintain extensive facilities in the town.

 The VIA Rail flag station remains in use.